 Giving makes a difference in your life as well!
 Giving is a spiritual practice that connects us more deeply with the original cheerful Giver.
 Giving in proportion to our blessings provides us buoyancy in times of plenty and times of want.
 Living with a sense of abundance and gratitude improves the quality of our days and radiates good will toward others.
 And finally, participating in God’s work in the world as a community multiplies our gifts and sense of possibility.

 Each fall the Financial Resources Ministry of the church conducts a pledge campaign in order to understand the level of anticipated giving by the membership that will support the following year’s budget.
 Of course, it is not necessary to make a pledge in order to give to the church, and pledges are not binding in the event that individual financial circumstances change.
 However, pledging is a helpful planning tool for the coming year, both for you and for the church.

 Gifts may be given in a variety of ways.
 They may be given in the form of weekly offerings in the plate during the worship service.
 They can also be mailed to the church directly.
 Also, many families choose to give electronically as a “greener approach” to giving.
 Electronic giving provides convenience for the giver, consistency for the church, and reduction in the resources used to process paper checks.
 As you consider the payment method you use to make your regular offering, we hope that you will think about the unique connection between financial stewardship and environmental stewardship.
 Simply complete and return an Electronic Giving Authorization Form to the church office to get started.

 Larger gifts may also be given in the form of bequests or memorial gifts.
-In addition, the church also maintains a “wish list” of special gift requests, such as helping restore our beautiful but tired organ, and upgrading our classroom equipment.
+In addition, the church also maintains a wish list of special gift requests, such as helping to maintain our beautiful recently restored organ, updating Ripley Chapel, and upgrading our classroom equipment.
 Your help is greatly appreciated!
 Please contact the office at firstname.lastname@example.org for more information.